-For optimum performance, ensure your hearing aids are connected to the BeMore app and placed close to the iPhone, iPad, iPod touch or Android smartphone.
+For optimum performance, ensure your hearing aids are connected to the Beltone HearMaxTM app and placed close to the iPhone, iPad, iPod touch or Android smartphone.

-This service only works if your smart device is connected to the internet.
-Your hearing care professional will provide information about this option, and how it works with the BeMore app.
+This service only works if your mobile device is connected to the internet.
+Your hearing care professional will provide information about this option, and how it works with the Beltone HearMaxTM app.

-Phone Now (optional)
+Auto-Phone (optional)

-By placing a magnet on the telephone receiver, your hearing aids automatically switch on the telephone program when the receiver is close to your ear.
+If you place a magnet on the telephone receiver, your hearing aids will automatically switch the telephone program on when the receiver is close to your ear.